 - Leaving the situation triggering the anxiety

-If some of these symptoms have been intense, persistent and affect your ability to go about your daily life 6 or more months, you may have a social anxiety disorder.
+If some of these symptoms have been intense, persistent, and affect your ability to go about your daily life for six or more months, you may have a social anxiety disorder.

-Anxiety is one of the most common categories of mental health disorders, and social anxiety is no exception.
-Survey data suggests that around 12.1% of Americans experience social anxiety at some point during their lives (1).
+Generalized Anxiety Disorder is one of the most common categories of mental health issues, and social anxiety disorder is no exception.
+Survey data suggests that around 12.1% of Americans experience social phobia at some point during their lives (1).

 Despite the availability of very successful treatment options, relatively few people with social anxiety disorder receive treatment.
-Data from one survey suggested that only around 80% of those with social anxiety do receive treatment (2).
+Data from one survey suggested that over 80% of those with social anxiety disorder do not receive treatment (2).
+And those that do receive treatment were related to other specific psychiatric disorders.

-People with social anxiety are often hesitant to seek help, however, it’s important to take this step to successfully overcome your anxiety.
-If you think you might have social anxiety, consider one or more of the following options:
+People with social anxiety disorder are often hesitant to seek help, however, it’s important to take this step to successfully overcome your significant anxiety and persistent fear.
+If you think you might have social anxiety disorder, consider one or more of the following options for treating social anxiety disorder:

 - Medication: Some people find anti-anxiety medications to be a helpful part of treatment, as they can help relieve anxiety symptoms.
+Generally, SSRIs (Selective Serotonin Reuptake Inhibitors) and SNRIs (Selective Norepinephrine Reuptake Inhibitors) are effective to treat depression and are often used to treat other anxiety disorders.
 To explore the role of medication in your own treatment, seek an evaluation from a psychiatrist, who can provide an opinion and prescribe.
 It’s important to consider the risks and benefits.
 If you decide to include medication, take it carefully, as directed by your psychiatrist.

 - Hotlines: If you’re having thoughts of suicide or need immediate support, call the National Suicide Prevention Hotline at 1-800-273-8255.

-- Online and self-help resources: Exploring self-guided resources online or reading about the experiences of others can also be helpful.
+- Online and self-help resources: Exploring self-guided resources online or reading about the experiences of others can also be helpful in treating social anxiety disorder.
 Online, you’ll also be able to learn relaxation techniques, such as progressive muscle relaxation, to help manage your anxiety.

 - Self-care: Pay attention to your diet, try to maintain a regular sleep pattern, and exercise regularly.
-Find activities that you enjoy, and make time for them in your schedule.
-Such lifestyle factors can help to regulate our mood and anxiety (3,4,5).
+Find activities that you enjoy and make time for them in your schedule.
+Such lifestyle factors can help to regulate your mood and anxiety (3,4,5).

-- Social support: Talking to family and friends about your experiences and feelings can help.
-It can be hard to do, but means that these important support people are better placed to support and encourage you, once they understand how you feel.
+- Social support: Talking to a family member and friends about your experiences and feelings can help.
+It can be hard to do but maintaining strong personal relationships means that these people are better placed to support and encourage you, once they understand how you feel.

 - Support groups: The Anxiety and Depression Association of America website is a good place to look for social anxiety support groups in your local area.
 Sharing experiences and learning in a supportive and safe social environment can be helpful.

-Many effective types of therapy can help reduce social anxiety.
+Many effective types of therapy can help treat social anxiety disorder.
 Common evidence-based therapeutic approaches include:

-- Cognitive Behavioral Therapy (CBT): CBT helps us to become aware of and change unhelpful thinking patterns and behaviors that perpetuate social anxiety.
-Breathing and relaxation techniques can help manage the physical symptoms of anxiety, while techniques like systematic desensitization and exposure therapy help us to become less uncomfortable when we feel anxiety, and more comfortable with the situations that usually trigger anxiety.
-CBT is generally considered to be the best treatment for social anxiety.
+- Cognitive Behavioral Therapy (CBT): CBT helps us to become aware of and change unhelpful thinking patterns and behaviors that perpetuate social anxiety disorder.
+Breathing and relaxation techniques can help manage the physical symptoms of social anxiety, while techniques like systematic desensitization and exposure therapy help us to become less uncomfortable when we feel feal or anxiety, and more comfortable with the situations that usually trigger anxiety.
+CBT is generally considered to be the best treatment for social anxiety disorder.

-- Mindfulness Practices: Mindfulness helps us to be aware of the sensations of anxiety without automatically reacting to them as problematic.
-It also encourages a focus on the present moment, rather than getting caught up in the thinking patterns that fuel social anxiety.
+- Mindfulness Practices: Mindfulness helps us to be self-conscious and aware of the sensations of anxiety without automatically reacting to them as problematic.
+It also encourages a focus on the present moment, rather than getting caught up in the thinking patterns and environmental factors that fuel social anxiety.

-- Acceptance and Commitment Therapy (ACT): ACT involves components of both CBT and mindfulness as well as other strategies to help us take an acceptance approach to respond differently to social anxiety.
+- Acceptance and Commitment Therapy (ACT): ACT involves components of both CBT and mindfulness as well as other strategies to help us take an acceptance approach to respond differently to social phobia.

 - Interpersonal Therapy (IPT): The focus in IPT is on communication and interpersonal skills training.
-Participants are encouraged to build their social network.
+Participants are encouraged to build their social network and improve poor social skills.
+This may be individual therapy or in a support group setting.

 - Psychodynamic Therapy: Psychodynamic therapy involves the exploration of past experiences and how they influence current patterns of thought, emotion, and behavior.
-This can help people who want to gain insight into how their past has shaped their experience of social anxiety today.
+This can help people who want to gain insight into how their past has shaped their experience in developing social anxiety disorder today.

 It’s important to consider different therapy types and how they resonate with you before choosing.
 If you’re unsure, your prospective therapist is a great person to seek advice from.